UWARG/computer-vision/src/area-calculator/README.md

 area-calculator
 ===============

-Program that can calculate area from an image.
+Code that can calculate area from an image.